Apple’s New Email Policy: What’s Going to Change and How to Build an Effective Email Marketing Campaign During a High-Privacy Era

 Open rates aren’t the only crucial metric factor when it comes to email marketing.
 People can open your letters and forward them to a spam folder the next second.
 What also matters is whether they press on active links inside the email.
 If yes – then your content is clickable and exciting enough.
 If not – there’s still room for improvement.

 To measure the clickability of your letters in the past, marketers used a metric called click-to-open rate (CTOR) – the number of clicks your email gets divided by the number of opens.
-With Apple’s new mail privacy settings, your CTOR will automatically decrease, which means you won’t be able to rely on it anymore.
+With Apple’s new mail privacy settings, your CTOR is automatically decreased, which means you cannot rely on it anymore.

 Good thing we can still count on the total clicks metric – the total number of recipients that clicked on a link in your letters.
 This means that you can still compare the amount of clicks in different (but same-size) campaigns and see which ones are best-performing.